 Property and equipment: Property and equipment are recorded at cost.
-Equipment is depreciated using the straight-line method over an estimated useful life oß to 5 years.
+Equipment is depreciated using the straight-line method over an estimated useful life of 3 to 5 years.
 Buildings, building improvements and leasehold improvements are amortized over estimated useful lives of 5 to 40 years.

 Contingent Consideration: Contingent Consideration relates to the potential payment for an acquisition that is contingent upon the achievement of the acquired business meeting certain product development milestones and/or certain financial performance milestones.
 The Company records contingent consideration at fair value at the date of acquisition based on the consideration expected to be transferred.
 For potential payments related to financial performance milestones, we use a real option model in calculating the fair value of the contingent consideration liabilities.
 The assumptions utilized in the calculation based on financial performance milestones include projected revenue and/or EBITDA amounts, volatility and discount rates.
 For potential payments related to product development milestones, we estimated the fair value based on the probability of achievement of such milestones.
-The assumptions utilized in the calculation of the acquisition date fair value probability of success and the discount rates.
+The assumptions utilized in the calculation of the acquisition date fair value include probability of success and the discount rates.
 Contingent consideration involves certain assumptions requiring significant judgment and actual results may differ from assumed and estimated amounts.
-Contingent consideration is remeasured each reporting period, and subsequent changes in fair value, including accretion for the passage of time, are recognized within selling, general and administrative in the consolidated statement of earnings and comprehensive income
+Contingent consideration is remeasured each reporting period, and subsequent changes in fair value, including accretion for the passage of time, are recognized within selling, general and administrative in the consolidated statement of earnings and comprehensive income.

-Intangibles assets: Intangible assets are stated at historical cost less accumulated amortization.
+Intangible assets: Intangible assets are stated at historical cost less accumulated amortization.
 Amortization expense is generally determined on the straight-line basis over periods ranging from 1 year to 20 years.
 Each reporting period, we evaluate the remaining useful lives of our amortizable intangibles to determine whether events or circumstances warrant a revision to the remaining period of amortization.
 If our estimate of an asset's remaining useful life is revised, the remaining carrying amount of the asset is amortized prospectively over the revised remaining useful life.
-In the current year, the Company identified one item as described in the Impairment of long-lived assets and amortizable intangibles section below.